ebanner/CSSBattlesCollab/README.md

 1. Go to a [cssbattle.dev](https://cssbattle.dev) problem

-2. Open up chrome dev console
+2. Open up the Chrome DevTools Console

 3. Paste in the secret gist (get it from Eddie)